shihyuntang/igrins_rv/docs/source/Use latest lblrtm.md

 to get folders: `LNFL(-3.2)`, `LBLRTM(-12.11)`, and `AER_Line_File` (take lblrtm v12.11, lnfl v3.2, and aer_line_file v3.8.1 for example).

 > It is important to follow all instructions on their github README pages.
 Stuff related to `submodule` is critical to whether the update of lblrtm & lnfl is successful or not!
+Also, for **LBLRTM**, when doing `git checkout tags/v12.11`, make sure to switch to `v12.11`, instead of `v12.13`.
+There might be error popping up when building lblrtm if with v12.13 (lasted update Oct.
+9, 2022).

 ### 2. Replacement with new version